You migrated all your mailboxes to Office 365 and want to get rid of the last on-premises Exchange server. Now what?

 Clean Removal of the Last On-Premises Exchange Server

-A clean removal of Exchange is the preferred solution.
-This will ensure relevant Active Directory objects are removed properly.
 The clean removal is started simply by uninstalling Exchange from the last Exchange server in your organization (make sure you completed the steps in the previous section to prepare for the removal).

-Launching the Exchange uninstaller (from Add/Remove Programs) will trigger a readiness check which checks for any remaining mailboxes, any remaining mailbox databases, etc. Make sure to get rid of your arbitration mailboxes to complete the uninstall:
+Launching the Exchange uninstaller (from Add/Remove Programs) will trigger a readiness check that checks for any remaining mailboxes, any remaining mailbox databases, etc. Make sure to get rid of your arbitration mailboxes to complete the uninstall:

 Get-Mailbox -Arbitration -Database [DB] | Remove-Mailbox -Arbitration -RemoveLastArbitrationMailboxAllowed